 But don’t replace furniture until you’re positive the carpet is bone dry.
 I recommend waiting overnight if possible.
 If you place furniture on carpet that’s even slightly damp, the legs and bases can leave permanent stains.

-Do I have to be here?
+Do I have to be present while you work?